Trusted WordPress tutorials, when you need them most.

 However, by creating user registration forms with WPForms, you can prevent the chances of fake registrations and unconfirmed users on your website.

-WPForms is the best WordPress contact form plugin on the market that uses a drag-and-drop builder to create any kind of form you want.
+WPForms is the best WordPress contact form plugin on the market.
+It uses a drag-and-drop builder to create any kind of form.

 It even comes with user activation options that allow you to see unconfirmed users who signed up using your custom user registration form and manually approve them.